 General Manager - Marketing and Sales

 Originally from Nelson, Mel and her family are pleased to have returned home in 2014 after living overseas for 15 years.
-Mel and her husband Jason are residing in Blenheim with their two daughters Ruby and Claudia.
+Mel and her husband Jason are residing in Nelson with their two daughters Ruby and Claudia.